Making connections

 Yes, the my NDIS participant portal is a more accessible and user-friendly way to:

-• view your budget
+- view your total budget amount

-• make and manage claims (for self-managing participants)
+- make and manage claims (for self-managing participants)

-• see all claims against your budget
+- see all claims against your NDIS plan

-• see messages and correspondence from the NDIA.
+- see messages from the NDIA.

 If you have a new plan approved in our new computer system, you can access the my NDIS participant portal using your myGov account.